3492PARTs/PARTs_Website/chart.md

 ---- maybe think about input where they click when piece picked up and another for when scored?
 -- for number inputs
 -- for time inputs
+-- i think everything in a flow can be an average

 - percentages
 -- this will be computed across matches
 -- for boolean indicators ?

 - fastest
 - min maxes